louiscklaw/kilocode-agents/README.md

 - `opus` - Most capable for complex analysis and critical tasks

 If no model is specified, the subagent will use the system's default model.

+Note: All subagent files are now in YAML format (.yaml) instead of Markdown (.md)

 ## Agent Orchestration Patterns